JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 To find the big O notation of an algorithm, check the time complexity of each loop and take the highest one.

 ## Designing algorithms
 Consider time and space compexity (using a lot of storage is bad), in unison.
-One can be sacrifised for the other sometimes
+One can be sacrifised for the other sometimes.

+**Tractable algorithms** - have a feesable solution with predicatable efficiency; can be messured with time and space complexity.

+**Intractable algorithms** -  not solveable in a reasonable amount of time.
+Can be approximated with heuristics.

 ## Searching algorithms
 Find a specified element form a data structure.